ZiniuYu/ZiniuYu/README.md

 - 👋 Hi, I’m @ZiniuYu
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything
-- 📫 How to reach me name@gmail.com
+- 📫 How to reach me name at gmail.com

 <!---
 ZiniuYu/ZiniuYu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.